mlava/export-document/README.md

 }
 ```

 `consentGiven` reflects whether the user has dismissed the security alert at least once.
-Other extensions can read it to avoid a redundant consent prompt.
+Other extensions can read it to avoid a redundant consent prompt.<br><br>

 ## Privacy and data handling

 Export and import both send file content to a Heroku-hosted Pandoc and TinyTeX server for conversion.
 The server is operated by the extension author, not shared with any third party beyond Heroku's hosting infrastructure, and retains no copies of the content it processes.

 A confirmation dialog appears the first time you use either feature.
 You can suppress it permanently via the **Hide Security Alert** setting.
-Do not send documents you are not comfortable routing through a third-party server.
+Do not send documents you are not comfortable routing through a third-party server.<br><br>

 ## Credits

 This extension builds on open source code originally written by [@TFTHacker](https://twitter.com/TfTHacker) and maintained by [David Vargas](https://github.com/dvargas92495), with their permission and blessing.

-The conversion server runs [Pandoc](https://pandoc.org/) and [TinyTeX](https://yihui.org/tinytex/) on Heroku.
+The conversion server runs [Pandoc](https://pandoc.org/) and [TinyTeX](https://yihui.org/tinytex/) on Heroku.<br><br>

 ## Troubleshooting